Aquatic Invasive Species Program

 Materials are FREE and are made available through the SWCD to all interested churches, restaurants and other interested local groups within Roseau County.
 For more information and to see the various materials that are available, click HERE.

 If you live in another county, please contact your local SWCD for more information.

 Every year, we put up educational information in our fairbooth.
-In 2019 the theme was the rainfall cycle.
-(The county fair was cancelled for 2020.)
+In 2021 the theme was Water Quality.

 Local Water Management